theayushmajumdar/SeatBooking-Fullstack/README.md

   - Update the UI to reflect booked seats in real-time.
   - Indicate hover state for booking consideration.

+- **Node.js and Express.js**
+  - Backend for interacting with the database.

 ## Installation
 1. **Clone the repository:**
    ```bash